walterfreeman/phy211/faq.md

 We'll choose two problems out of each homework set.
 These will be graded fully, out of ten points, for correctness.

 Note that you must *explain your reasoning* in solving the homework problems.
-Solutions consisting only of algebra that isn't self-explanatory may not get full credit even if they are correct.
+Solutions consisting only of algebra that isn't self-explanatory will not get full credit even if they are correct.

 Solutions consisting of a bunch of numbers, substituted into the algebra before you're ready to extract physical meaning from them, *certainly* won't get full credit.